-While some hiring managers avoid checking references, doing so may be a significant mistake.
-Calling references is not only useful for validating information about a prospective hire; it may also provide substantial new details regarding an applicant’s past accomplishments or indications of his/her potential worth to your company.
+While some hiring managers avoid checking references, they may be making a significant mistake.
+Calling references is useful for validating information about a prospective hire, and it also provides substantial new details regarding an applicant’s past accomplishments or indications of their potential worth to your company.

-Checking references can be a powerful tool for any hiring agent.
+Checking references is a powerful tool for any hiring manager.
 By contacting the right people, planning your reference check questions appropriately, and carefully documenting the information you gather, you can feel confident that you have performed proper due diligence.
 A simple reference check email or short phone call will make your decision much easier and prevent a costly hiring mistake.

-Hiring managers and HR reps without much experience often wonder how to ask a candidate for references, but this process is actually quite simple.
+Hiring managers and HR reps without much experience often wonder how to ask a candidate for references, but this process is quite simple.
 A straightforward email requesting references from a candidate is one approach.
-Another option would be to incorporate a “references” section within the initial application along with a release form that 1) permits the company to conduct reference and background checks, and 2) contains a clear waiver of liability against your organization/agents as well as former/prospective employers and their agents for information given during a check.
+Another option is to incorporate a “references” section within the initial application along with a release form.
+The release form should permit the company to conduct reference and background checks, and contain a clear waiver of liability against your organization/agents as well as former/prospective employers and their agents.

-When deciding whom you want to speak with, you should consider the information you are hoping to get.
-For example, a manager may be best situated to provide attendance records, while a coworker can speak to collaborative/teamwork abilities.
-Typically, you should talk to at least one person who has directly supervised the applicant.
+When deciding whom you want to speak with, consider the information you hope to get.
+For example, a manager can provide attendance records, while a coworker can speak to collaborative abilities.
+Typically, you should talk to at least one person who has supervised the applicant directly.
 Except in very specific situations— such as those requiring certain types of security clearance— personal references are largely irrelevant and unnecessary.

-Whether you plan on calling references or contacting references by email, first you’ll need to come up with a set of reference check questions.
+Whether you plan on calling references or contacting references by email, you’ll need to come up with a set of reference check questions.
+By formulating your questions beforehand, you can ensure the answers you receive aren’t influenced by how you frame your inquiries, which will make it easier to compare responses across applicants.
 To maintain fairness throughout the hiring process, you must ask the same questions of each candidate’s references.
-By formulating your questions beforehand, you can ensure the answers you receive aren’t influenced by how you frame your inquiries, which will make it easier to compare responses across applicants.

-“Hi, my name is ____ and I’m calling to conduct a reference check for (applicant name), who is being considered for the position of ____.
-Your name has been provided by (applicant name), as a reference.
-The reference check will take approximately __ minutes to complete.”
+“Hi, my name is [your name] and I’m calling to conduct a reference check for [applicant name], who is being considered for the position of [job title].
+Your name has been provided by [applicant name] as a reference.
+The reference check will take approximately [number] minutes to complete.”

 Inquiries about specific competencies should be open-ended and detailed.
 If you have difficulty designing these questions, develop a general list of necessary/preferred skills relevant to the opening to serve as a guide.
-Additionally, you should ask for specific examples of the candidate’s use of these abilities as well as an overall description of skill level.
+Additionally, ask for specific examples of the candidate’s use of these abilities and an overall description of skill level.
 For example:

 The other, more objective questions you will ask vary widely in purpose and function.
-Below is a list of some common information that hiring managers request:
+Below is a list of information that hiring managers commonly request:

 Find the right talent on iHire.
 Register today!

 There is no set rule on how to ask a candidate for references, which reference check questions are most important, or whether calling references yields better information than contacting references by email.
-Each hiring organization has its own standards and practices.
-However, there are a few other key points to consider as you are checking references.
+However, consider these key points as you check references.

-Before you can begin checking references you have to find great candidates!
-Post your job with iHire to get top-notch applicants or search our resume database to find the industry-focused talent you’re looking for.
+Before you can begin checking references you have to find great candidates.
+Post your job with iHire to get top-notch applicants or search our resume database to find the right industry-focused talent you’re looking.